swifweb/webber/README.md

 `-v` or `--verbose` to show more info in console for debugging purposes

+`-d` or `--debug-verbose` to show even more details about each step of webber execution

 `-p 443` or `--port 443` to start webber server on `443` port instead of default `8888`

 `--browser chrome/safari` to automatically open desired browser, by default it doesn't open any